Best GPS computers for mountain biking 2024 – the top-rated MTB GPS computers ranked by our testers

 Navigators will want more than breadcrumb routing

-The 130 Plus is able to connect to any Ant+ or Bluetooth sensor so it can record a whole array of metrics if needed, including Garmin's ClimbPro and the best mountain bike data like Grit, Flow, and Airtime.
-Our tester found the basic but high-contrast black-and-white screen easy to read and that the button navigation worked really well – even when wearing gloves.
+The 130 Plus can also connect to any Ant+ or Bluetooth sensor so it can record a whole array of metrics if needed, including Garmin's ClimbPro and the best mountain bike data like Grit, Flow, and Airtime.
+Our Senior reviews writer Graham Cottingham found the basic but high-contrast black-and-white screen easy to read and that the button navigation worked well.

-Although its one weakness was the actual navigation, He found the breadcrumb trail mapping pretty basic when compared to some of its rival devices.
-He noted that for those riding waymarked trail centers or local trails, that the lack of 'proper' mapping wouldn't be an issue, but if you intended to do any gravel bike riding or tackle some of the best bikepacking adventures where navigation is more important, then he recommended looking at the Garmin Edge 530 instead.
+Although its one weakness was the actual navigation, Graham found the breadcrumb trail mapping pretty basic when compared to some of its rival devices.
+He also noted that for those riding waymarked trail centers or local trails, the lack of 'proper' mapping wouldn't be an issue, but if you intended to do any gravel bike riding or tackle some of the best bikepacking adventures where navigation is more important, then it's worth looking at Garmin Edge 530 instead.

-Read our Garmin Edge 130 Plus review for more details.
+Read Graham's Garmin Edge 130 Plus review for all the details.

 Garmin Edge 530 GPS Cycling Computer